2008 AFL finals series: Grand Final (Geelong vs. Hawthorn)

 Hawthorn surprised the minor premiers Geelong to come away with their 10th premiership to win by 26 points in a match that was played in front of 100,012 people on a warm 27°C afternoon.
-The Cats kicked 23 behinds for the match, some which deliberately done by the Hawks.
+The Cats kicked 23 behinds for the match, some which were deliberately rushed by the Hawks.

-Luke Hodge won the Norm Smith Medal as best afield while teammates Shane Crawford retired after playing 306 games and Trent Croad would ultimately also play his last game after 222 games after breaking his foot during the game.
+Luke Hodge won the Norm Smith Medal as best afield while teammates Shane Crawford retired after playing 305 games and Trent Croad would ultimately also play his last game after 222 games after breaking his foot during the game.